shawnjohnjr/asuth-gecko-notes/dom/workers/CONCEPTS.md

   explicitly defined enum in WorkerFeature.h with Pending/Running/Dead being the straightforward singleton states and Closing/Terminating/Canceling/Killing covering the "gonna shutdown" with the why baked in.
+  * True is expected success return value.
+Return value of false results in an NS_WARNING, otherwise unchecked.

 ## WorkerRunnable ##